syall/jsmin/README.md

 ## Overview

-jsmin.js is a JavaScript Minifier given the source code uses `"use strict";` style.
+jsmin.js is a JavaScript Minifier given target file uses `"use strict";` style.

 ## Features